SyntheticJudah/midifreak/README.md

 	`cd midifreak`<br />
 	`pip install -r requirements.txt`<br />
 	`python midifreak.py`<br />
-3. select midi in port (your MicroFreak) and midi out port (virtual MIDI) and press start
+3. Select midi in port (your MicroFreak) and midi out port (virtual MIDI) and press start
-4. enjoy!
+4. Enjoy!

 ## If you enjoyed this tool - you can buy me a coffee :)